 Systems began to develop enriched features such as simpler publishing of jobs, more effective candidate vetting, smarter ways of managing and segmenting vendor channels, improved reporting and data visualisation tools, more powerful timesheet and billing capabilities.
 More noticeably, platforms began to become mobil-first, recognising that the majority of contingent workers were processing data via their smartphones and tablet devices.
 While enhancements were significant, they were more ‘evolution, not revolution’.

 The increasing popularity of gig working—further spurred on by the global pandemic that resulted in a sudden migration to home working—encouraged more companies to resource work via micro-task portals, employ contractual devices like Statement-of-Work contracts, and leverage social media to open up more channels to talent sources.
-These additional routes to talent have been added to the VMS feature-set to allow organizations to serve-themselves with the talent they need and further democratize talent sourcing.
+These additional routes to talent have been added to VMS solutions feature-sets to allow organizations to serve-themselves with the talent they need and further democratize talent sourcing.

 Registering the potential of the latest crop of digital technologies to ramp up the pace of automation in organizational data processing platforms—such as artificial intelligence, chatbots, blockchain, virtual reality and 3D visualisation—the very edge of ‘cutting edge’ VMS technology comes in the form of VMS solutions that adopt a hub and spoke cloud architecture.